Swift-AI/Swift-AI/README.md

 Contributions to the project are welcome.
 Please review the [documentation](https://github.com/collinhundley/Swift-AI/tree/master/Documentation) before submitting a pull request, and strive to maintain consistency with the structure and formatting of existing code.
 Official guidelines with more details will be provided soon.

 ## Contact
-I develop iOS apps, and have some engineering experience.
+I develop iOS apps, and have experience in engineering.
 You can reach me here:

 ![Email](https://github.com/collinhundley/Swift-AI/blob/master/SiteAssets/Email.png?raw=true)